MikeInnes/mikeinnes.github.io/_drafts/mixture-vi.md

 Here's a more information-theoretical way to view the ELBO. [[E_{\hat Q}[ \log(P(X, \theta))]]] is the negentropy of our data with respect to the model, or in other words, the number of bits of information in the data not explained by the model. [[E_{\hat Q}[\log(\hat Q(\theta))]]] is the negentropy of [[\hat Q]], or in other words the amount of information stored by our model.
 The model effectively compresses the data, and changes in the ELBO measure how many bits are saved; information that can be compressed is likely to be pattern rather than noise.

 In other words: added model complexity is only worthwhile when more than offset by better explanation of the data.
-Occam's razor is Bayes' rule in disguise.
+Occam's razor is Bayes' rule in disguise!

 ## Little Fictions